Skip to main content

 Frequently Asked Questions

-Void War is a survival role playing game with fantasy theme.
+Void War is a survival role playing game with fantasy, dark fantasy and science fiction themes.

 Void War is available on PC and Windows.